Your Child's Asthma: What Happens in the Lungs

 The inflammation that is present with asthma makes the airways oversensistive to things that are breathed in.

-The airways become even more swollen.
+The airways can become even more swollen.
 The muscles around the airways tighten.
 More mucus forms.
 All of this narrows the airways even more.
 This causes breathing trouble—an asthma flare-up.